Understanding MRI – Outstanding Public Engagement Project 2021

-Outstanding Public Engagement Project nominee Understanding MRI aims to alleviate these fears and improve understanding of MRI physics by answering participants’ most popular question: “What is functional MRI?”
+Outstanding Public Engagement Project winner Understanding MRI aims to alleviate these fears and improve understanding of MRI physics by answering participants’ most popular question: “What is functional MRI?”

 The project takes the form of a short animated video which addresses the queries of research participants undergoing an MRI scan.
 It resulted from a collaboration between scientific researchers, MRI study participants, and a freelance illustrator.

 Almost 200 people participated in an initial survey which investigated queries regarding MRI.
 These survey respondents came from the PLORAS and QM ap-PD studies, which constitute a large proportion of participants scanned at the Centre.
 A smaller group of participants then formed a focus group, which provided feedback over three phases of video development on the script, narration, and image style.

 Many of the focus group participants had aphasia – a condition affecting the ability to understand or formulate language after damage to specific brain regions.
 People with aphasia are traditionally underrepresented in research due to challenges surrounding communication, but many of these participants are now interested in contributing to further public engagement initiatives.

 Understanding MRI is a complex project which strikes a tricky balance between maintaining a high level of accuracy and ensuring the final product remains both accessible and engaging.
 The video is currently in its final developmental stage, and has been well received by both study participants and WCHN researchers.
 Once complete, it will be made available online and in the Centre’s reception area, so that study participants and visitors can watch it while they wait.